widgetti/reacton/docs/index.md

 ## Understanding

-To help you better understand how React-IPywidgets works, we have create the following sequence diagram that shows what happens when you create the `ButtonClick` element, let React-IPywidgets render it, and then click on the button once.
+To help you better understand how Reacton works, we have create the following sequence diagram that shows what happens when you create the `ButtonClick` element, let Reacton render it, and then click on the button once.